ChelseaFC11/Vietnamese-English-Translation-Emotional-Analysis/README.md

 # Vietnamese-English-Translation-Emotional-Analysis

 Model for predicting emotions for sentences in Vietnamese and English.
-Comparator to compare the emotions of sentence and translation.
+The comparator can compare the emotions of the sentence and translation.